jenkinsci/debian-pbuilder-plugin/README.md

     Defaults env_keep+="DEB_* DIST ARCH"
     ```

-    (this assumes that Jenkins is running under the Jenkins user)
+    (this assumes that Jenkins is running under the jenkins user)

 ## Using the Plugin